biprajit163/intro-to-graphql/README.md

 Now that you've seen what GraphQL looks like, let's look at an example.

-## Let's start with the Rock and Morty API
+# An Introduction to GraphQL with the Rick and Morty API

+This repo demonstrates how to query the Rick and Morty API through various methods.

 So if we wanted to take it to the total basics, you'd want to start with actually making a GraphQL query.
 For example, if you were to go to the following [link](https://rickandmortyapi.com/graphql) you'll see this: